chat21/chat21-docs/ios/get-started-tutorial.md

 When prompted, enter your app’s bundle ID.
 It’s important to enter the bundle ID your app is using, this can only be set when you add an app to your Firebase project.

-At the end, you’ll download a **GoogleService-Info.plist file**.
+At the end, you’ll download a **GoogleService-Info.plist** file.
 You can download this file again at any time.

 Now add this file to your Xcode project root using the Add Files utility in Xcode (from the File menu, click Add Files).
 Make sure the file is included in your app’s build target.